Obj. ID: 61 JHI Gaster I Type Esther Scroll, Venice (?), second half of the 17th century

 The word "Esther" is written in a Latin cursive script (in pencil) on the recto side of the opening edge of the scroll.

-Bibliography concerning the scroll from the JHI:
+Bibliography concerning the scroll from the JHI collection:

 Dagmara Budzioch, "An Illustrated Scroll of Esther from the Collection of the Jewish Historical Institute as an Example of the Gaster I Megilloth," Kwartalnik Historii Żydów 2013, no. 3 (247), 533–547.